webida/webida-restful-api/docs/WfsApi.md

 var opts = {
   'ifModifiedSince': "ifModifiedSince_example", // String | Usual if-modified-since header.
 So, should be RFC-1123(same to RFC-822) format, not RFC-3339 (same to ISO-8601).
-  'ifNoneMatch': "ifNoneMatch_example" // String | Usual if-non-match header, allowing only 1 e-tag value from previous readFile response, including weak prefix and quotation chars.
-This header value precedes if-modified-since, and server should ignore if-modified-since header when if-none-match header exists, as RFC-2616 declines.
+  'ifNoneMatch': "ifNoneMatch_example" // String | Usual if-non-match header, allowing only 1 e-tag value from previous readFile response.
+The value of this header can have weak prefix and quotation chars.
+This header value precedes the value of if-modified-since header.
+Server should ignore if-modified-since header when if-none-match header exists, as RFC-2616.
 };

 var callback = function(error, data, response) {